phongnt570/akbc22-lab07/README.md

 3. (Optional) Create a virtual Python environment (e.g., using [``venv``](https://docs.python.org/3/library/venv.html) or [``conda``](https://www.anaconda.com/)).
-Then, activate the virtual environment whenever you work on the assignment.
+Then, activate the virtual environment whenever you start working on the assignment.
 4. If you haven't installed SpaCy:
 ```bash
 $ pip3 install spacy